Umán: Topynym

 The word "Umán" means “purchase” in the Yucatec Maya language and it also means "your path" or "your walk".

 History

 There is no accurate data on when Umán was founded, though it existed before the conquest and in antiquity belonged to the chieftainship of Ah Canul.
 At colonization, it became part of the encomienda system with Francisco Hernández recorded as one of the earliest encomenderos.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the Lower Camino Real with its headquarters in Hunucmá Municipality.
 In 1921, Umán was designated as seat of its own municipality.

 Governance

 Umán is the seat of its eponymous municipality in which its municipal president is elected for a three-year term.
-The town council has nine councilpersons, who serve as Secretary and councilors of heritage and sports, policing, education and health, public works, potable water, rural development and social management, roads and markets, nomenclature and recruiting, ecology, public monuments.
+The town council has nine councilpersons, who serve as Secretary and councilors of heritage and sports, policing, education and health, public works, running water, rural development and social management, roads and markets, nomenclature and recruiting, ecology, public monuments.